metal3-io/cluster-api-provider-metal3/README.md

 ## API

-See the [API Documentation](docs/api.md) for details about the `providerSpec` API used with this `cluster-api` provider.
+See the [API Documentation](docs/api.md) for details about the objects used with this `cluster-api` provider.
 You can also see the [cluster deployment workflow](docs/deployment_workflow.md) for the outline of the deployment process.

 ## Deployment and examples